 \section{Abstract}

-{In this work, we propose a new model that combines holographic dark energy with modified gravity $f(Q,T)$ to explore a possible explanation for the accelerated expansion of the universe.
-Since there are several tensions of cosmological parameters, we need to investigate different theories.
-We incorporate the holographic principle into non-metric gravity with non-minimal matter coupling and introduce the Barrow holographic dark energy model to account for a tighter corrections, allowing for a more generalized discussion.
-Furthermore, we perform parameter estimation using the latest observational data, including Type Ia supernova, BAO and Hubble parameter direct measurements.
+In this work, we reconstruct the cosmological evolution of Barrow Holographic Dark Energy (BHDE) within the framework of modified gravity $f(Q,T)$.
+Working in the coincident gauge, we incorporate the holographic principle into non-metric gravity with non-minimal matter coupling.
+To address the dynamical complexity, we adopt a reconstruction approach, deriving the matter density evolution from the modified field equations rather than imposing a conserved fluid a priori.
+We perform parameter estimation using the latest observational data, including Type Ia supernovae, BAO, and direct Hubble parameter measurements.
 Our results show that the model provides a theoretical framework to describe late-time cosmic evolution and the universe's accelerated expansion.
-Despite the additional complexity introduced, the model offers a alternative approach for investigating dark energy within modified gravity theories.}
+Despite the additional complexity introduced, the model offers an alternative approach for investigating dark energy within modified gravity theories.